 Today, the Lindley Park holds a reputation as a safe, affordable, and diverse neighborhood that remains conveniently located to UNCG as well as a collection of restaurants and boutiques along Walker Avenue (referenced as “the Corner” by the locals) and along Spring Garden Street.
 In 2013, neighboring Sunset Hills became the largest National Register Historic District in Guilford County, and opened opportunities for those residents to utilize Historic Tax Credits for home improvements and investments.
 Lindley Park may likely be eligible for the same designation and related benefits…or the neighborhood might choose an alternative path to forge its future.

-Vintage homes in the Lindley Park neighborhood will open their doors to ticketholders during Preservation Greensboro Incorporated’s ninth annual Tour of Historic Homes & Gardens on May 18-19, 2019.
-The tour will highlight charming features of early twentieth century architecture, including Vernacular farmhouses, examples of Craftsman architecture, a Colonial Revival design, and a Tudor house.
+Vintage homes in the Lindley Park neighborhood opened their doors during Preservation Greensboro Incorporated’s ninth annual Tour of Historic Homes & Gardens on May 18-19, 2019.
+The tour will highlight charming features of early twentieth century architecture, including a vernacular farmhouse, examples of Craftsman architecture, a Colonial Revival design, and a Tudor house.